munificent/craftinginterpreters/book/classes-and-instances.md

 <img src="image/classes-and-instances/klass.png" alt="'Klass' in a zany kidz font."/>

-I named the variable "klass" not just to give the VM a zany preschool "kidz korner" feel.
+I named the variable "klass" not just to give the VM a zany preschool "Kidz Korner" feel.
 While "class" is not a reserved word in C, it is in C++, and you can compile clox as either.

 </aside>